 How grown ups ruin things.

-The little boy on the District Line is giddy with insight, aglow with love, his voice alive with excitement.
-Swinging round the pole he’s meant to just hold on to he tells his friend, ‘sometimes I think that everything is just a dream.’
+The little boy on the District Line is giddy with insight, his eyes are aglow with love, his voice alive with excitement.
+Swinging round the pole he’s meant to just hold on to, he tells his friend, ‘sometimes I think that everything is just a dream.’
+His friend, just slightly taller, but still little, exclaims: ‘so do I!’

 Slightly older but still very young boy has no answer: ‘I just know,’ he says.